 -Tercio de la Diputación

--Tercio de Granda -Antonio Serrano
+-Tercio de Granada -Antonio Serrano

--Tercio de la costa de granada
+-Tercio de la costa de Granada

 -Tercio de Toledo "old blues"- D. Manrique de Noroña